Enhancing reactivity of SiO$^+$ ions by controlled excitation to extreme rotational states: Discussion

-The observed enhancement of the reaction rate may change our understanding of chemical reactions in the interstellar media (ISM).
+The observed enhancement of the reaction rate may also change our understanding of chemical reactions in interstellar media (ISM).
 Super-rotors are known to exist in space \cite{Chang2020,Carr_2014,Tappe_2008} where they form under the action of abundant V-UV radiation on poly-atomic molecules.
 At the conditions in ISM, they exist for a long time, limited by radiative decay rather than collisional relaxation processes.
 Therefore, they can undergo reactive collisions with other ISM species.
 Current astrochemical reaction models rely largely on estimated rather than measured rates, and in most cases dependence on the internal energy levels of reactants is neglected.
-Reactions of super rotors is an extreme example where such a chemical intuition approach fails, and a deep understanding of underlying dynamics is necessary.
+Reactions of super rotors are an extreme example where such a chemical intuition approach fails, and a deep understanding of underlying dynamics is necessary.
 The observed acceleration of the exoergic barrierless SiO\+ + \Hy reaction is counter-intuitive; similar and more significant effects may be revealed in other chemical systems with enough energy.
-The importance of super-rotor chemistry in the ISM is determined by the interplay between the rates of production by the V-UV photo-dissociation, radiative relaxation and reactive collisions.
-An interesting possibility is the formation of super-rotors of non-polar symmetric molecules, which can have several orders of magnitude longer radiative lifetime compared to polar molecules and therefore, may survive for much longer time at lower densities in the interstellar media (ISM).
-While such objects have not been observed yet, photo-dissociation pathways leading to the formation of non-polar symmetric molecules, such as \Hy \cite{Chambreau} or methane \cite{Zhao2007} are known, and it is plausible that they form in super-rotor states under the action of energetic V-UV quanta on polyatomic molecules.
+The importance of super-rotor chemistry in the ISM is determined by the interplay between the rates of production by the V-UV photo-dissociation, radiative relaxation, and reactive collisions.
+An interesting possibility is the formation of super-rotors of non-polar symmetric molecules such as \Hy,\Oy, and \Ny, which can have several orders of magnitude longer radiative lifetime compared to polar molecules \cite{BRUNA_N2+_abinitio,Najafian_N2+,germann_N2+_thesis,herzberg1950molecular}.
+Therefore, they may survive for a much longer time at lower densities in the interstellar media (ISM) and direct observation of rotational decays for these molecules would be very unlikely.
+Photo-dissociation pathways leading to the formation of non-polar symmetric molecules such as \Hy \cite{Chambreau} or CH$_4$ \cite{Zhao2007} are known, and while such objects have not been observed yet, it is plausible that they form in super-rotor states under the action of energetic V-UV quanta on poly-atomic molecules.
+Even in the case of polar molecules such as OH, super-rotors can be relevant in cases such as proto-stellar clouds (where the OH super-rotors were originally discovered) \cite{Carr_2014}.
+Gas densities on the order of 10$^{12}$cm$^{-3}$ and higher can be achieved in such environments during gravitational collapse and star formation \cite{Podio}.
+This may be high enough for chemistry to compete with radiative cooling assuming a gas-kinetic collision rate on the order of 10$^{-10}$cm$^{-3}$s$^{-1}$).

 Our results pave the way for the studies and control of chemical reactions at extreme rotational energies of the reactants, which are important for understanding the fundamental issues in reactivity as well as chemical processes in extreme environments.